webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 sidebar_label: Creating Custom Page Elements
 ---

 In this tutorial, we're going to learn how to create a custom page element for the Page Builder app.
-Although the app comes with a bunch of ready-made page elements, at one point in time, you might need to create your own in order to satisfy your specific requirements.
-In order to achieve that, we can utilize a couple of simple plugins, which is what we'll cover in this short tutorial.
+Although the app comes with a bunch of ready-made page elements, at one point in time, you might need to create your own to satisfy your specific requirements.
+To achieve that, we can utilize a couple of simple plugins, which is what we'll cover in this short tutorial.

 > If you are not already familiar with how plugins work, we recommend
 > you first take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course) before reading this article.